GorlifSense/SevenWondersScore/README.md

 ## Deploying to GitHub Pages

-Run `ng github-pages:deploy` to deploy to GitHub Pages.
+Use [angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages) to deploy to GitHub Pages.

 ## Further help